great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/configure_credentials/_aws_secrets_manager.md

    Values in `config_variables.yml` that start with `secret|arn:aws:secretsmanager` will be substituted with corresponding values from the AWS Secrets Manager.
 However, if the keywords following `secret|arn:aws:secretsmanager` do not correspond to keywords in AWS Secrets Manager no substitution will occur.

    You can reference other stored credentials within the keywords by wrapping their corresponding variable in `${` and `}`.
-When multiple references are present in a value, the secrets manager substitution takes palce after all other substitutions have occurred.
+When multiple references are present in a value, the secrets manager substitution takes place after all other substitutions have occurred.

    An entire connection string can be referenced from the secrets manager: